-Information related to the availability of local offsets is available from the SBCAPCD.
-The SBCAPCD has developed a GHG mitigation strategies program addressing potential programs within Santa Barbara County that could be funded to provide local reductions in GHG emissions.
+The SBCAPCD has identified potential GHG mitigation strategies that could be funded and implemented within Santa Barbara County to provide local reductions in GHG emissions.
 Meetings were held in 2017 and 2019 and a matrix was developed showing the potential projects.
-These various programs are listed in Table 4.6.6 and range from solar panel installations to electric vehicle charging station installations.
-The total amount of reductions that could be obtained per year are 21,336 MTCO2e per year.
+These potential strategies are listed in Table 4.6.6.